Hits Radio West Yorkshire: Service area

 The main 102.5 FM signal comes from the Vicars Lot transmitter close to the M62 between Scammonden Dam and junction 23, close to the Scammonden arched bridge.
-This signal covers most of West Yorkshire, including eastern areas of the county such as Leeds, Wakefield, Castleford and Knottingley.
+This signal covers most of West Yorkshire, including eastern areas of the county such as Leeds, Wakefield, Castleford, Pontefract and Knottingley.

 It can be heard as far south as Doncaster and Sheffield, and also to the west of the Pennines in Lancashire and Greater Manchester.
 The signal is much stronger, and the transmitter at a higher altitude than the Idle transmitter.

 The 97.5 FM signal covers Bradford, and comes from the Idle transmitter, which is on the top of Idle Moor, between Idle and Shipley.
-The Idle transmitter also carries national radio frequencies, Capital Yorkshire on 105.6 FM, Sunrise Radio on 103.2 FM and Heart Yorkshire on 107.6 FM.
+The Idle transmitter also carries national radio frequencies, Capital Yorkshire on 105.6 FM, Sunrise Radio Yorkshire on 103.2 FM and Heart Yorkshire on 107.6 FM.

 Programming

-Networked programming originates from Bauer's Manchester studios.

-Local programming is produced and broadcast from Bauer's Leeds studios each weekday from 6–10 am, presented by Danny Mylo and Rosie Madison.
+Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.

 News

-Bauer's Leeds newsroom broadcasts local news bulletins hourly from 6 am–7 pm on weekdays and from 7 am–1 pm on weekends.
+Hits Radio West Yorkshire broadcasts local news bulletins hourly from 6 am–7 pm on weekdays and from 7 am–1 pm on weekends.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows.
 The station simulcasts hourly Sky News Radio bulletins at all other times.

-Henry Winter has presented Pulse 1's breakfast news bulletins since 2018.
-He also contributes to the 'Pulse 1 Breakfast Show with Mylo & Rosie'.